 Now that we’ve covered the features of each app, let’s cover some of the downfalls of Sunsama and Motion.

 Motion’s feature list is amazing, however, some small things are missing, like color-coding tasks imported from specific apps is not possible.
 Some vital integrations are also missing, like Clickup and Todoist.

-Sunsama is also not perfect, as I would’ve liked a Chrome extension that lets you quickly add the app is missing some meeting booking capabilities.
+Sunsama is also not perfect, as I would’ve liked a Chrome extension that lets you quickly add pull info from the web to the app, and the app is missing some meeting booking capabilities.

 Both apps are still being developed by an amazing team, which adds new features with every update.

 Lastly, let’s cover the pricing of both apps.

 The price for Motion is $19/month if billed annually, which isn’t that expensive, however, the price goes up to $34/month if you decide to go with the monthly billing plan.
 The team plan costs $12/month per user, or $20/month per user if billed monthly.

 Sunsama is cheaper than Motion at $16/month if billed annually, and costs $20/month for the monthly plan. the team plan is the same for each user.